dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 **Parameters:**
 - `access_token_url`: The URL to obtain the temporary access token.
-- `client_id`: Client credential to obtain authorization.
+- `client_id`: Client identifier to obtain authorization.
 Usually issued via a developer portal.
 - `client_secret`: Client credential to obtain authorization.
 Usually issued via a developer portal.
 - `access_token_request_data`: A dictionary with data required by the authorization server apart from the `client_id`, `client_secret`, and `"grant_type": "client_credentials"`.
 Defaults to `None`.
 - `default_token_expiration`: The time in seconds after which the temporary access token expires.
 Defaults to 3600.